vishnuramana/analogclock/README.md

       this.interval = setInterval(this.updateClock, 1000);

 ## Change Log
   - **v1.2.2**
     - Fixed clock hand centering issues
     - Removed unwanted

 ## Contribution

 If you wish to contribute to this project, please use the `dev` branch to add your changes and test.
+Make sure all the tests are passed and optimal coverage is present.
 Once you are done with your changes, please raise a PR.

+## Issues/Feature Requests

+For any issues/feature-requests, you can create an issue in Github or email me at [me@vishnu.codes](mailto:me@vishnu.codes)

 ## License